-Take a look at the git log –oneline output as well.
+Take a look at the git log –online output as well.

 git merge css

-Notice that this command always merges into the current branch: css remains unchanged.
-Check the history to make sure that the css history has been added to master.
+Notice that this command always merges into the current branch: CSS remains unchanged.
+Check the history to make sure that the CSS history has been added to the master.

 git log --online